specmesh/getting-started-apachekafka/README.md

 - Short version [resources/snippet-api.yaml](resources/snippet-api.yaml)

 In SpecMesh terms - this file, and what it represents, is considered to be:
-- a data product (data mesh terminology):
+- a data product (Data Mesh terminology):
-- streaming api -
+- streaming api
 - a policy, or a contract of shared, private and protected related data that is self governed and available to consumers
-- gitops state capture
+- gitops state capture (as part of a git workflow)
 - part of an ecosystem of related dataflow centric apps that are domain centric (each app captures part of the businesses' functionality)